 Keeping your LXD containers and VMs up to date can be a bit of a hassle — especially when you’re managing different distributions or even Windows instances.
 That’s why I built lxd-os-update, an Ansible project designed to automate the process of running OS updates across all your LXD environments.

-It’s a simple yet powerful playbook that takes care of the entire cycle for you:
+It’s a simple yet powerful role that takes care of the entire cycle for you:

 - Starts stopped and frozen instances (configurable)